adpena/achilles/README.md

 #### Caveats/Things to know
 - `achilles_node`s use all of the CPU cores available on the host machine to perform `multiprocess.Pool.map` (`pool = multiprocess.Pool(multiprocess.cpu_count())`).
 - `achilles` leaves it up to the developer to ensure that the correct packages are installed on `achilles_node`s to perform the function distributed by the `achilles_server` on behalf of the `achilles_controller`.
-Recommended solution is to SSH into each machine and `pip install` a `requirements.txt` file.
+Current recommended solution is to SSH into each machine and `pip install` a `requirements.txt` file.
+- All import statements required by the developer's function, arguments and callback must be included in the definition of the function.
 - The `achilles_server` is currently designed to handle one job at a time (TO DO: add fault tolerance and ability to handle multiple jobs).
-- `achilles_callback_error` has yet to be implemented, so detailed information regarding errors can only be gleaned from the interpreter used to launch the `achilles_server`, `achilles_node` or `achilles_controller`.
+- `callback_error` argument has yet to be implemented, so detailed information regarding errors can only be gleaned from the interpreter used to launch the `achilles_server`, `achilles_node` or `achilles_controller`.
 Deploying the server/node/controller on a single machine is recommended for development.
 - `achilles` performs load balancing at runtime and assigns `achilles_node`s arguments by `cpu_count` * `chunksize`.
     - Default `chunksize` is 1.
     - Increasing the `chunksize` is an easy way to speed up computation and reduce the amount of time spent transferring data between the server/node/controller.